 I can’t join the whole tour… What can I do?

 Most people don’t have time for 2-3 months in summer – that’s not nice, but it is alright with us ;)

 That is why many people don’t join for the whole trip.

 However, joining just a couple of days is something that has proven problematic on previous biketours: In bigger groups, people need time to get to know each other.
 And joining participants need time to adjust to the group and learn about the processes.

 We therefore aks you to stay with us for a minimum of 1-2 weeks!

-Used bikes would be the best choice – any you can learn how to fix them up!
-If you have the time to arrive early enough there are DIY Bike-workshop in most big cities where you can try to build a bike cheaply or for a donation.
+Yes!
+In that case you should write to the organising team well in advance.
+We will put you in contact with the local bikekitchens or ask the projects we will visit for a bike for you.
+If you have the time to arrive early enough, there are some in most big cities where you can try to build a bike cheaply or for a donation.
 In the past some participants have built their own bicycle out of recycled parts and gave them away at the end of the tour.

-It is also possible to share one bicylce between two or more persons along the route: Either you know someone who takes the tour from point A to B, so that you could arrange to take over the bike from point B to C. Another way to arrange this possibility is to contact other bike tour participants beforehand.
+It is also possible to share one bicylce between two or more persons along the route: Maybe someone takes the tour from point A to B, so that you could arrange to take over the bike from point B to C. For that you should register and write to the mailing-list you will be added to.

 One of the good things about a bike is how easy it is to fix it.
 Flat tires and broken spokes are the most common problem.
 Within the biketour community, we are carrying some parts, which can be communally used.